Stress-Related Illnesses

 Long-term stress can make mental health conditions worse for those who already have them.
 To reduce these cardiovascular risks, it is critical to identify and manage chronic stress.

-This highlights the vital role that stress management plays in preventing and treating cardiovascular diseases.
+This highlights stress management's vital role in preventing and treating cardiovascular diseases.

 4. Immune System Dysfunction